Policy

 Implementation Strategy

-CROPS4HD deploys an advocacy theory of change for its policy, which encompasses four key activities, which build on each other and can run as well in parallel on the different implementation levels:
+CROPS4HD deploys an advocacy theory of change for its policy, encompassing four key activities, which build on each other and can run as well in parallel on the different implementation levels:

 - evidence gathering,